tskj/typescript-json-decoder/article.md

 The library refers to regular JavaScript objects as `Pojo`s.
 This decoder doesn't actually *do* anything!
 It just returns the string it's passed, if it is a string, or if not, throws.
 So this is actually the identity function for strings.

-The complexity in the library is elsewhere; the core idea is that an object (or what you might call a record) containing these decoders, *is a decoder of an object with the same fields*.
+The complexity in the library is elsewhere; the core idea is that JavaScript values are considered to be decoders of themselves.
+I call these literal decoders.
+For example, the string `"hello"` is a decoder of the literal value `"hello"`, and only that value.
+That might not seem so useful, but once you extend it to records, it becomes quite powerful.
+A record containing decoders, *is a decoder of a record with the same fields*.
 In a sense, it is a decoder of itself.
 It decodes a thing that looks like itself.
 And this is defined recursively, which allows us to nest objects, or have arrays of objects, or arrays containing objects of objects containing arrays, and so on and so on.
 In this way you can define your own "custom" decoders and compose them arbitrarily.

 The way the decoders are evaluated, then, is a pretty straightforward recursive traversal of the tree structure of decoders where it applies the decoders it finds.
 What is much more interesting, and honestly where all the complexity of this library resides, is in the innocent looking `decode` type level function, which is responsible for taking a decoder and producing the type of the thing it decodes.